You Must List All Debts And Property In Any Bankruptcy Case

-You Cannot Pick and Choose Which Assets and Debts to List
+You Cannot Pick and Choose Which Assets and Debts to List In Bankruptcy

-There are few questions in the law that have simple answers but, happily for this article, this one is easy.
+There are very few questions in the law that have simple answers but, happily for this article, this one is easy.

 What About My Spouse?

-If you live in a Community Property state, such as California, you must list all debts and assets of your spouse–even if they are not joining in the bankruptcy filing– if they were incurred or obtained during the marriage and are not separate property.
+If you live in a Community Property state, such as California, you must list all debts and assets of your spouse, even if they are not joining in the bankruptcy filing, if they were incurred or obtained during the marriage and are not separate property.
 If you’re unsure about this, talk to a bankruptcy and/or family law attorney.